Crossfire (Brandon Flowers song): Critical reception

 The song received mixed reviews from critics.
 Rolling Stone gave the song two-and-a-half stars, saying it "sounds like a Killers B side — standard-issue Boss-meets-Bono dance rock, with Flowers serving up so much meteorological-metaphor fury, you'll want to call FEMA."
 Of the track, Billboard said "Flowers simply follows the pop direction that his band has taken of late," and that "Flowers may sound a little too eager to assign an epic quality to his first effort as a solo artist, but 'Crossfire' still hints at a promising direction for Flamingo."
 USA Today said of the song that "The Killers' frontman kicks off solo debut Flamingo with a soaring pop/rock anthem in the band's comfort zone."
 Flowers said that it is his son Ammon's favorite song on the album.

 Music video

 The music video premiered on July 8, 2010 on Vevo.
 It was directed by Australian film director Nash Edgerton and stars actress Charlize Theron.
 The video features various scenes involving Flowers being tied up as a hostage.
 Theron kills several ninjas before rescuing him each time.
 The final scene shows Theron putting her arm around Flowers, while driving away with him in a pick-up truck.

-In an interview with Fuse, Flowers revealed that Theron was a fan of The Killers, and that she was interested in being a part of the video.
+In an interview with Fuse, Flowers revealed that Theron is a fan of The Killers, and that she was interested in being a part of the video.
 She also led him to Edgerton, who was ultimately chosen to direct the video.